fermga/TNFR-LFS/docs/DEVELOPMENT.md

 The CI pipeline executes the same tools, so keeping the local hooks current helps surface lint, formatting, and typing issues early.

+### Test fixtures and parametrisation

+The [tests fixture catalogue](../tests/README.md) documents the deterministic datasets, factories, and parametrised case tables exercised by the suite.
+Refer to it before adding new telemetry bundles, CLI configuration cases, recommender scenarios, or metric windows so you can reuse the shared builders and follow the `ids=` naming guidance enforced in CI.

 ### CI triggering rules

 The CI workflow now runs on documentation-only branches and executes a dedicated link-checking job in